Projects

 Vancouver Arts LIVE: Community Visibility & Cultural Engagement

 An undergraduate capstone project focused on increasing visibility for local arts and cultural events through digital media and community-oriented communication strategies.
-The project explored how platforms can be designed to elevate participation and foster a sense of belonging.
+The project explored how platforms can be designed to elevate participation to bridge the generational gap and foster a sense of belonging.

 This work represents an early exploration of themes that continue to shape my practice: access, representation, and public narrative.